nadgerz/satoyma/doc/coding_standards.md

 ###  === and !== Operators.

 Use the === and !== operators.
 The == and != operators do type coercion and should not be used.

+### var

+Always use __var__ to declare variables.

+When you fail to specify var, the variable gets placed in the global context, potentially clobbering existing values.
+Also, if there's no declaration, it's hard to tell in what scope a variable lives (e.g., it could be in the Document or Window just as easily as in the local scope).
+So always declare with var.

+### Constants

+* Use NAMES_LIKE_THIS for constant values.
+* Use @const to indicate a constant (non-overwritable) pointer (a variable or property).
+* Never use the const keyword as it's not supported in Internet Explorer.

+#### Constant values

+     If a value is intended to be constant and immutable, it should be given a name in CONSTANT_VALUE_CASE.
+ALL_CAPS additionally implies @const (that the value is not overwritable).

+     Primitive types (number, string, boolean) are constant values.

+     Objects' immutability is more subjective — objects should be considered immutable only if they do not demonstrate observable state change.
+This is not enforced by the compiler.

+#### Constant pointers (variables and properties)

+     The @const annotation on a variable or property implies that it is not overwritable.
+This is enforced by the compiler at build time.
+This behavior is consistent with the const keyword (which we do not use due to the lack of support in Internet Explorer).

+     A @const annotation on a method additionally implies that the method cannot not be overridden in subclasses.

+     A @const annotation on a constructor implies the class cannot be subclassed (akin to final in Java).

 [javascript not java]: http://javascript.crockford.com/javascript.html